-One of the gifts of knowing pain intimately is the freedom that comes with the realization that there is nothing to get away from, no where to get to, go, arrive at, no someday where life is better.
-There is the total spaciousness to be here with whatever arises, be it painful or otherwise.
+One of the gifts of knowing pain intimately is the freedom that comes with the realization that there is nothing to get away from, no where to get to, go, no place to arrive at, no someday where life is better.
+To be with whatever arises, be it painful or otherwise is real freedom.

-Pain cannot be gotten rid of, at least not in the way you may desire.
+Pain cannot be gotten rid of, at least not in the way you may be thinking.

-The purpose of pain is to learn to direct very specific frequencies of compassion towards your own suffering and the suffering of others.
+Pain teaches us to direct very specific frequencies of compassion towards our own suffering and the suffering of others.

 Pain teaches compassion.
 Pain teaches the most powerful, penetrative healing forms of compassion.

-The fire that burns as your face pain is proportional to the healing fire of your compassion.
+The fire that burns as you face pain is proportional to the healing fire of your growing compassion.

 Your upbringing, and accompanying trauma and pain, gives you a unique and specific way to learn how to love yourself and others.
 Each individual flower of humanity has a needed gift for this world embedded within your pain.

 You are on the journey to make whole and lovingly include your pain into your sense of self.
 How you do that is matter of choice.